-Discrimination in labour relations and pre-contractual relations (including when publishing a vacancy and at a selection stage), and in employment and occupation, shall be prohibited.
+Discrimination in labour relations and pre-contractual relations (including when publishing a vacancy and at a selection stage) and in employment and occupation, shall be prohibited.
 The prohibition of discrimination shall apply, inter alia, to:

-b) access to all types of vocational guidance, advanced training, vocational training and retraining (including practical work experience) at all levels of the professional hierarchy;

-c) labour conditions, remuneration conditions, and conditions for the termination of labour relations;

-d) membership of, and involvement in, an employees' association, an employers' association, or any organisation whose members carry out a particular profession, including the benefits provided for by such organisations;

-e) conditions of occupational social protection, including social security and health care conditions.
+- a) selection criteria and employment conditions in pre-contractual relations, as well as access to career advancement, at all leve of the professional hierarchy and whatever the sector or branch of activity; - b) access to all types of vocational guidance, advanced training, vocational training and retraining (including practical worlexperience) at all levels of the professional hierarchy; - c) labour conditions, remuneration conditions, and conditions for the termination of labour relations; - d) membership of, and involvement in, an employees' association, an employers' association, or any organisation whos members carry out a particular profession, including the benefits provided for by such organisations; - e) conditions of occupational social protection, including social security and health care conditions.